Amruthashenoy98/RealEstateAppProject/README.md

 ### Data Source
 The dataset was collected from various real estate listings and sources, and it represents a diverse set of properties from different locations.

-### The Project is having 4 modules
-- Analytics module
-- House Price Predictor
-- Apartment recommender
-- Deployment using AWS

 ### Contribution